mozilla/bigquery-backfill/backfill/2026-05-26-glean-v2-table-swap/README.md

 org_mozilla_fennec_aurora_stable.adjust_attribution_v1
 ```

+`play_store_attribution_v1` is left out of the steps below.
+It's empty for both apps and
+never got a v2, so there's nothing to back up and no reason to do the drop/rename dance.
+Instead drop v1 during the deploy pause and let the next bigquery deploy recreate it with
+the glean.2 schema.
+Confirm the tables are empty in both stage and prod, live and stable,
+before dropping.
+Queries are in [test_table_queries.sql](./test_table_queries.sql) under
+"Drop play_store_attribution".

 ## Setup steps to be completed in advance

 1. ~~Update SQL generators to handle v1 tables with glean.2 schema [https://github.com/mozilla/bigquery-etl/pull/9233](https://github.com/mozilla/bigquery-etl/pull/9233)~~ **DONE**